 If everything went ok, the dialog will be closed, the link is removed from the system, and it will no longer appear in the

 If, on the other hand, you see the

 Failed to remove the back link dialog, please contact your administrator in order to check the communication with the OSLC Remote Application,

 or any other issue before continuing.
 At this point, the safest is to click on the

 Cancel button and wait for a resolution.

-Collaboration Links cannot be created if the OSLC Remote Application is an IBM Engineering Lifecycle Management application (having Configuration Management enabled) and the Jira project has not been configured to be compatible with Global Configurations (you will get an error during the step 8 in the above procedure).
+Collaboration Links cannot be created if the OSLC Remote Application is Configuration Management enabled, and the Jira project has not been configured to be compatible with Global Configurations (you will get an error during the step 8 in the above procedure or in the Dropping dialog).
 In order to be compatible, Jira project administrator needs to make sure two mappings have been defined: